-CSB6102
+CSB6102 COMPUTER ARCHITECTURE L T P C

-COMPUTER ARCHITECTURE Common to M.Tech.
-(CSE), M.Tech.
-(IT) & M.Tech (IS&DF)
+(Common To M.Tech (CSE, IT, IS & DF, CSE-BDA)) 3 1 0 4

-- To understand the various parameters that contribute to the performance of a computer system and the technology of achieving the best performance through these parameters. - To acquire essential knowledge to measure or predict system performance. - To understand the approaches in designing a new system through instruction level parallel processing to improve the performance, meeting the functionality. - To understand how the memory hierarchy and optimization contribute to the performance of the system.
+- to understand the functional requirements and various parameters that contribute the performance of a computer system and the technology of achieving the best performance through these parameters. - to acquire essential knowledge to measure or predict system performance. - to understand the approaches in designing a new system through instruction level parallel processing to improve the performance, meeting the functionality. - to understand how the memory hierarchy and optimization contribute to the performance of the system. - to understand the data level parallel processing and vector processing for performance. - to understand the concept of multi-processors and multi-core processors and performance through thread-level parallel processing.